dortania/OpenCore-Install-Guide/why-oc.md

 However, there are quirks in OpenCore that allow for SMBIOS injection to be macOS-limited by patching where macOS reads SMBIOS info from.
 The `CustomSMIOSGuid` quirk with `CustomSMBIOSMode` set to `Custom` can break in the future and so we only recommend this option in the event of certain software breaking in other OSes.
 For best stability, please disable these quirks.

-## Does OpenCore require a fresh install?
+## Does OpenCore require a fresh install

 Not at all in the event you have a "Vanilla" installation – what this refers to is whether the OS has tampered in any way, such as installing 3rd party kexts into the system volume or other unsupported modifications by Apple.
 When your system has been heavily tampered with, either by you or 3rd party utilities like Hackintool, we recommend a fresh install to avoid any potential issues.

 Special note for Clover users: please reset your NVRAM when installing with OpenCore.
 Many of Clover variables can conflict with OpenCore and macOS.

-## Does OpenCore only support limited versions of macOS?
+## Does OpenCore only support limited versions of macOS

 As of OpenCore 0.6.2, you can now boot every Intel version of macOS going all the way back to OS X 10.4!
 Proper support however will depend on your hardware, so please verify yourself: [Hardware Limitations](macos-limits.md)